 The second research paper counts as the “final exam” (“eindtoets”) for this course.
 The first paper and the active participation in class count as “part-exam” (“deeltoets”, in the sense of art.
 4.1.3 of the Onderwijs- en examenregeling).
 There will only be the possibility of a “resit” (“herkansing”) for the second research paper, because this counts as the “final exam”.
 This resit will take the form of another research paper of up to 2200 words (or a rewriting of the submitted paper if it was almost of sufficient quality) plus an oral exam about the paper and about the reading materials of the course.

-Via the Turnitin function in Blackboard.
+Via the Turnitin function in Brightspace.

 Areas to be tested within the exam